Codeception/Codeception/CONTRIBUTING.md

 ## Tests

 Check the [tests/README.md](tests/README.md) to learn how to run and write internal tests.
 We encourage you to write a test for a patch you are implementing.
-If that doesn't seem possible such PRs are stil can be accepted.
+If this doesn't seem possible, such PRs are stil valid and can be accepted.

+We also encourage to submit bug reports with a failing test or test environment (3rd party repo with Codeception installation) with demonstration of a failure.
+That makes easier to us to find the cause and fix it.

 ## Documentation